c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ### 3. Install the Adafruit Bonnet
 [Install the bonnet](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices) by following the instructions provided by Adafruit.
 Test to make sure the panel works before you do anything else.
-You're looking for "HELLO WORLD" yellow happy face.
-If it's only partially displaying than reattach the panel to the bonnet.
+You're looking for "HELLO WORLD" yellow happy face, with HELLO in green and WORLD in RED.
+If it's only partially displaying or displaying parts in the wrong color than reattach the bonnet to the Pi.
 ```
 cd /home/path/rpi-rgb-led-matrix/examples-api-use/
 sudo ./demo -D 1 runtext.ppm --led-rows=32 --led-cols=64 --led-limit-refresh=60 --led-slowdown-gpio=2